jessemiller/HamlPy/readme.md

 ## Contributing

 Very happy to have contributions to this project.
 Please write tests for any new features and always ensure the current tests pass.
 You can run the tests from the base direcotry by running

-    python setup.py nosetests
+    virtualenv ve
+    source ve/bin/activate
+    pip install -r requirements-test.txt
+    cd hamlpy && py.test